mnshimiyimana/alu-shell/basics/README.md

- Display current directory contents, including hidden files
+Display current directory contents inlong format,with user and group IDs and hidden files